 6. ** It is important for U7, U9 & U11 coaches to be aware of the later start dates for games in their applicable age divisions.
 These later start dates for games are established by Hockey Saskatchewan and must be adhered to by all teams in Saskatchewan in these age groups..
 U7 - no games of any kind before December 1st; U9 - no games of any kind until November 15th at which time exhibition games are permitted.
 Tournament games permisable starting December 1st and league play January 1st.
 U11 - no games of any kind before November 15th at which point games of all types may be played (league, exhibition & tournament).

 7. All league games and practices in all divisions shall be played within the allotted time.

 8. If a regular season game has started and is stopped permanently due to unplayable conditions or other circumstances (e.g. ambulance called), it will be deemed as an official game score once two periods have been played.
 The team leading at the time play has stopped will be declared the winner and will be awarded two points in the standings (in leagues where standings are kept).
-For playoff games, all situations will be reviewed by the SMHA Executive Council on a case-by-case basis.
+For playoff games, all situations will be reviewed by the SMHA Executive Committee on a case-by-case basis.

 10. It is the duty of the referee in charge that game sheets are filled out properly and signed by both team coaches and all referees and linesmen.

 11. No team shall be allowed more than ten minutes to appear for the start of a game.
 After this time elapses the referee may cancel the game.
 If requested by the Coach of the team ready to play, an extra five minutes may be granted to make it 15 minutes.

 12. For game purposes, teams shall dress not less than 9 registered or affiliated players, one of whom must be a goalkeeper.
 If a team appears with fewer than the requisite number of players, the game shall proceed and may be subject to protest.
 Note: Intention of this rule is to prevent coaches from deliberately leaving players at home.